noooop/Reading_List/awesome_retrieval.md

   - prompt-response pairs from LLMs can be used for embedding training
   - Matryoshka Embedding
 - Mon, 16 Sep 2024 [jina-embeddings-v3: Multilingual Embeddings With Task LoRA](https://arxiv.org/abs/2409.10173)
+  - Architecture
+    - Based on the Jina-XLM-RoBERTa architecture, this model supports Rotary Position Embeddings to handle long input sequences up to 8192 tokens.
   - Multilingual Embeddings With Task LoRA
     - retrieval.query: Used for query embeddings in asymmetric retrieval tasks
     - retrieval.passage: Used for passage embeddings in asymmetric retrieval tasks